thomas-buechler-ulm/net-frequencies/README.md

 make run_compare_dna_nf
 ```
 The outputs will be stored in directory ./out
-The **diff** command should output nothing, as the outputs of both programs are euqal.
+The **diff** command should output nothing, as the outputs of both programs are equal.

 To run the time and space measurement use: